cuberis/dev-standards/_harp/public/pages/git.md

 ## Introduction

-Cuberis uses GIT for version control and GitHub for a number of development tasks, i.e. project development documentation, project issues and development specific discussion.
+Cuberis uses Git for version control and GitHub for a number of development tasks, i.e. project development documentation, project issues and development specific discussion.
 The goal is to keep all documentation and discussion in context and provide a central location for all information related to  projects.

 ## Cheat Sheet of Git Commands